shonebinu/MGUScraper/README.md

 # MGU Scraper

 MGU Scraper is exclusively tailored to streamline the extraction of grade results specific to MGU University.
-Geared towards teachers managing class grades within the MGU system, this tool generates results in a user-friendly CSV format, ensuring a hassle-free process for importation into your preferred spreadsheet program.
+This tool generates results in a user-friendly CSV format, ensuring a hassle-free process for importation into your preferred spreadsheet program.

 ![Website Interface](interface.png)